 - Estimated capital cost for initial 2mtpa NPK capacity at Teesside of US$318m1,2 with trucking of raw materials to the plant;

 - Total estimated capital cost for 5mtpa NPK capacity at Teesside of US$736m1,2 (inclusive of the costs of the initial 2mtpa capacity described above) including the cost of switching to shipping of raw materials to the plant;

 - Estimated Teesside FOB operating costs, excluding raw materials, of US$61/tonne2 reducing by US$23/tonne2 post expansion beyond 2mtpa due to import of raw materials via ship to Teesside; and

-Work has commenced on the Definitive Feasibility Study (“DFS”) and the Company is targeting completion of that study for both granulated Polyhalite and NPK during 2013 to a level of accuracy of +/-15%.
+Work has commenced on the Definitive Feasibility Study (“DFS”) and the Company is targeting completion of that study for both granulated polyhalite and NPK by the end of 2014 to a level of accuracy of +/-15%.
 The team will also focus on a number of engineering optimisations and opportunities to reduce financing requirements as part of the DFS.
 Expansion capacity and options such as processing to create Sulphate of Potash (“SOP”) to be considered once the project is cashflow positive.

 1Excludes any land or acquisition costs.

 JORC Compliant Reserve and Resource Statements

 York Potash Project has a JORC compliant Mineral Resource Estimate of 2.66 billion tonnes of 85.7% Polyhalite within an area representing 7% of the York Potash Area of Interest.